Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 as I said,

-and I'm on.
+and I'm not.

-I'm a wet my whistle.
+I'm going to wet my whistle.

 I save my drunk for the people I really care about.